mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

    hash & (capacity - 1)
    and when capacity is a power of two, both calculations actually do the same thing.

-When you subtract 1 from a number which is a power of 2, what you get is a number whose binary representation is all 1.
-E.g. 16 is a power of 2.
-If you subtract 1 from it, you get 15, whose binary representation is 1111.
+* `2^n - 1` is a number whose binary representation is all 1
+* `16 - 1 = 15`, whose binary representation is `1111`
-Now, if you do a bitwise AND of any number with 1111, you're going to get the last 4 bits of the number which, in other words, is equivalent to the modulo of the number by 16 (Division operation is usually an expensive operation.
+* if you do a bitwise `AND` of any number with `1111`, you're going to get the last 4 bits of the number
+* it is equivalent to the modulo of the number by `16`
+* division operation is usually an expensive operation
-Hence, bitwise operation is usually preferred over division).
-These last 4 bits will evaluate to any number from 0 to 15 which are the indexes of your underlying array.
+* bitwise operation is usually preferred over division
+* last 4 bits will evaluate to any number from  0 to 15

 You could make the size 17 instead.
 In that case, after subtracting 1 from it, you'd get 16 which is 10000 in binary.
 Now you do a bit wise AND of a number with 16, you'll lose all bits of the number except the 5th bit from the end.